mattdesl/subscapes/README.md

 ## Source Code & License

 The code in this repository is Open Source MIT, see [LICENSE.md](http://github.com/mattdesl/subscapes/blob/master/LICENSE.md) for details.
+This includes a small set of generic math/vector/color/etc utilities used by the Subscapes algorithm in [src/](./src).

 The resulting PNG/JPG/SVG files produced from the Subscapes algorithm (such as the images that can be downloaded from ArtBlocks) are licensed under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).